Nwokike/yieldwise-ai/replit.md

 - Mobile app (React Native)

 ## Notes
+- **Single AI Provider:** Uses ONLY Gemini API - no other AI services needed!
 - Rate limiting uses in-memory storage (fine for development, consider Redis for production)
 - Database is file-based SQLite (suitable for MVP, consider PostgreSQL for heavy traffic)
 - Debug mode enabled for development (disable for production)
-- GROQ API is optional - app works with only Gemini
+- Knowledge Base accessible to guests for maximum reach
+- All AI features use the same Gemini API key for simplicity

 ## Author
 Onyeka Nwokike